 - Now take the rice flour and add honey and apple cider vinegar to it to make a thick paste.

 - If using oil, add to the mixture and mix well.

 - Now apply this coarse rice flour scrub to your heels and rub gently.

 - Massage for about 10-15 minutes and then wash off with lukewarm water.

 - Do it daily till your feet become cracks free.

 8. Wax-Mustard Oil Treatment for Cracked Heels

-This is a total treatment for your cracked heels.
+This is a total treat for your cracked heels.
 If you have wide fissures that bleed often, you need to make an ointment type mixture with wax and mustard oil to be applied to your cracks on heels.
-Although, it uses paraffin wax, you may use the normal wax taken from a candle at your home.
+Although it uses paraffin wax, you may use the normal wax taken from a candle at your home.
 Use w white candle though to obtain wax pieces as colours may aggravate your problems.

 - Wax – 2 tbsp